20000324-Una experta aconseja a ancianos, embarazadas e inmunodeprimidos que extremen la higiene en la alimentación

 "Microorganisms are the main cause of illnesses linked to food consumption.
 This is because they are more difficult to control than other risks, such as those produced by additives or environmental contaminations, cases in which health authorities grant certain levels of permissiveness," he said.

-Isabel García Jalón, professor of the department of Microbiology of the School of Sciences, assured that "the greatest danger is that the issue of dangerous microorganisms present in a food increases to risk levels at the moment of being consumed".
-In the home, this can occur "in cooked foods that have undergone a subsequent handling process (seafood cocktail, salad with pieces of ham or cheese...) and in those that are left at room temperature for a few hours".
-In this sense, he recommended using clean utensils and keeping the products in the refrigerator until the moment of eating them.
+Isabel García Jalón, professor in department Microbiology at the School of Science, stated that "the greatest danger is that the issue harmful microorganisms present in food increases to dangerous levels by the time it is consumed."
+At home, this can happen "with prepared foods that have been handled further (seafood cocktail, salad with pieces of ham or cheese...) and those left at room temperature for a few hours."
+In this regard, she recommended using clean utensils and storing the food in the refrigerator until ready to eat.

 The expert from the University of Navarra recommended not to rely exclusively on the appearance of food: "Pathogenic microorganisms can be found in sufficient quantities to damage health, without having altered the texture, color or flavor of the product".
 The foods most susceptible to the growth of microorganisms are protein foods, those rich in water and non-acidic foods such as meat, eggs or fish.
 In general, a cooked product should not be kept in the refrigerator for more than 48 hours.